cliffpyles/codetools/templates/static-site/README.md

 # Static Site

-Template for a static site
+Template for a static site with CDN and access logging

 ## Features

 - Hosting with S3
 - CDN with CloudFront
+- Access logs stored in separate S3 bucket

 ## Requirements